 Bristol’s Green Roots was a Schumacher Institute project, supported by the Heritage Lottery Fund.
-It documented the history of Bristol’s modern environmental movement to ensure that the achievements, successes and lessons learned over the past four decades are recorded for future generations.
+It documented the history of Bristol’s modern environmental movement to make sure that the achievements, successes and lessons learned over the past four decades are recorded for future generations.

-The project drew on the thoughts, perspectives and memories of more than a hundred diverse people who have worked to make the city, and the world, a more sustainable, people-friendly and equal place.
+The project drew on the thoughts, perspectives and memories of more than a hundred people who have worked to make the city, and the world, a more sustainable, people friendly and equal place.

 Windmill Hill City Farm

 In 1976, local residents in Bedminster found out that a piece of derelict land on Philip St was earmarked for a lorry park.
 The community appealed to the council to let them use the land for something to benefit local people and they were given one weekend to prove that the land would be put to good use.
 A two-day event was organised and 1500 people of all ages turned up to start to clear the land and support an initiative to create space for the local community to grow food and work together.